Lukanite/CP_wpvulns/README.md

 1. Unauthenticated Stored Cross-Site Scripting
   - [ ] Summary:
+    - A comment longer than the SQL "text" field that stores it can lead to truncation and malformed HTML, opening up opportunities for XSS.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.1